|

 This course will focus on the technological side of Web 2.0, giving you all the

-web applications with Adobe AIR, how to syndicate content with XML and RSS or Atom,
+hybrid offline/online web applications with Adobe AIR, how to syndicate content with

-how to use and create web APIs, how to combine (i.e., mashup) data and services
+XML and RSS or ATOM, how to use and create web APIs, how to combine

-from different sources into a single application, how to work with video streams
+(i.e., mashup) data and services from different sources into a single application,

-in a browser or other rich internet application (RIA) platform, how to provide
+how to work with video streams in a browser or other rich internet application (RIA) platform,

-forums for your users to interact via wikis or blogs, and how to manage the content
+how to provide forums for your users to interact via wikis or blogs,

 |